dennisjbell/redmine/HABITAT.md

 If you are using Mac or Windows, you'll also need to install Docker; the installation page also has instructions for that as well.

+Once installed, follow the instructions on the next pages of the above link to create a Habitat account, a personal or orginizational origin, and to configure your workstation.

 ## Habitat Plan and Default Configuration